|

 --quote:

-"Do you see this as one of the expected random walk outcomes that over time will closely resemble the percentages you felt he had to win?"
+"Do you see this as one of the expected random walk outcomes that over time will closely resemble the percentages you felt he had to win?"--end quote

 I see today's result as anything but random - especially in light of the situational queries that I ran.